Jordan–United States relations: History

 Relations between the U.S. and Jordan have been close for over four decades.
 U.S. policy seeks to reinforce Jordan's commitment to peace, stability, and moderation.
 The peace process and Jordan's opposition to terrorism parallel and indirectly assist wider U.S. interests.
 Accordingly, through economic and military assistance and through close political cooperation, the United States has helped Jordan maintain its stability and prosperity.

 Since its inception, Jordan has relied on sponsorship from major Western powers.
 Great Britain filled this role until the late 1940s; the U.S. stepped in during the 1950s.
 During the Gulf War of 1991, Jordan tried to solve the situation in an Arabian framework that the U.S. interpreted as pro-Iraq.
 As a result, the U.S. started monitoring the country's only ocean port, Aqaba, to prevent any supplies from reaching Iraq.
 Jordan suffered financial hardships for this, and attitudes toward the U.S. only improved during the Madrid Conference of 1991, where the U.S. deemed Jordanian participation as essential.

 King Abdullah advised Washington against the 2003 Iraq War, but later allegedly gave the invading coalition some degree of covert and tacit support, despite the overwhelming opinion of his public.
 The Jordanian government publicly opposed the war against Iraq.
 The King stressed to the United States and European Union that a diplomatic solution, in accordance with UN Security Council (UNSC) resolutions 1284 (1999) and 1409 (2002), was the only appropriate model for resolving the conflict between Iraq and the UN.
 In August 2002 he told The Washington Post that an attempt to invade Iraq would be a "tremendous mistake" and that it could "throw the whole area into turmoil".

 In February 2023, King Adbullah and Crown Prince Hussein met with U.S. President Biden at the White House in Washington, D.C.
 The President reaffirmed that the US would support Jordan’s "security and economic prosperity".
 It was Abdullah's third meeting with President Biden after July 2021 and July 2022.

+On 29 April 2023, a United States bipartisan Congressional Delegation led by Speaker of the House Kevin McCarthy visited Jordan and met with King Abdullah and Crown Prince Hussein.
+McCarthy stated he chose Jordan as the first country to visit as Speaker of the House because Jordan is "a strategic ally in the Middle East and share[s] America’s commitment to peace, prosperity – and most importantly – stability in the region."
+The historic friendship and means to increase cooperation between the countries were discussed in the meeting.
+King Abdullah expressed his gratitude for the United States' support of Jordan and highlighted the necessity for further efforts to resolve the Israeli-Palestinian conflict.
+He put emphasis on the two-state solution which would result in an independent Palestinian State on the 1967 state lines with East Jerusalem as the capital.
+During the Gaza war, President Biden and King Abdullah II met several times discussing humanitarian assistance to Gaza and another ceasefire.